Mar 28, 2025

 Your standard of living may change when you move

 If you’re planning to move to another state or city, be sure to do some research.
-You might use an online cost of living calculator, like this one from Forbes, to compare the cost of living in your current city or town to your new location.
-This will give you an idea of how much you will need to earn to maintain the standard of living you are used to.
+You might use an online cost of living calculator, like this one from Forbes, to compare the cost of living in your current city or town with your new location.
+This will give you an idea of how much you need to earn to maintain the standard of living you are used to.

 Why does the cost of living change?

-Prices continually change for everything, so your cost of living might fluctuate month to month or year to year.
+Prices continually change for everything, so your cost of living might fluctuate from month to month or year to year.
 To understand how prices move up and down, the government publishes several indexes.

 Among the most closely followed is the Bureau of Labor Statistics Consumer Price Index (CPI), which tracks how much the prices of goods and services have changed and is often used as a measure of inflation.
-An index is provided for the entire U.S., and for states and various cities.
+An index is provided for the entire U.S. and for states and various cities.

-What is a cost of living index?
+What is the cost of living index?

-A cost of living index measures the amount that consumers need to spend to reach a certain standard of living .
+A cost of living index measures the amount that consumers need to spend to reach a certain standard of living.
 While the CPI tracks prices for goods and services, the government does not provide an official cost of living index.4 Some private organizations, however, calculate their own indexes, which might be helpful when comparing different locations.

 How are inflation and the cost of living connected?